 The decision to take on any pet, much less multiple pets, requires careful thought and consideration.
 Being the guardian to multiple pets requires that I consider the different needs of my pets in most major life decisions I make.
 Being a pet guardian impacts my life on a daily basis but the dynamics involved in maintaining a multi-pet household works well for me.
 Adopting multiple pets has been one of the best decisions I have ever made.
 For me, the benefit of being the guardian to these pets outweighs the cost, each and every time.
 Each of my pets has provided me with an immeasurable amount of love, laughter and joy over the years, and for that I am truly grateful.

 If you're considering adopting your first pet or would like to find a buddy for your current canine or feline at home, I would encourage you to visit the Richmond SPCA's website to view some of our available dogs and cats.
 You can also check out previous alumni update blog posts to see what others have said about their experience with pet adoption.

-Caroline Radom is the manager of communications at the Richmond SPCA.
-To read her biography or that of our other bloggers, please click here.
+Alison Carlin is the manager of volunteers and programs of the Richmond SPCA.
+To read the biography our regular bloggers, please click here.
 Before posting a comment, please review our comment guidelines.
 Please note that our comment policy requires both your first and last name to be used as your screen name.